25prabhu10/notes/docs/Concepts/Web/Images.md

    </picture>
    ```

-- Use Preview Images like single colour SVG's.
+- Use Preview Images like single colour SVG's
 - [Preview Image](https://github.com/axe312ger/sqip)

 ### Gulp Tasks

-`Imagemin` is an excellent image compression tool, it supports a wide variety of image formats and is easily integrated with build scripts and build tools.
+`Imagemin` is an excellent image compression tool, it supports a wide variety of image formats and is easily integrated with build scripts and build tools

 We will use `gulp-imagemin` plugin for image compression.
 There are specific imagemin plugins to fine tune the quality of images based on image format.
 Like: